 We all know that obesity can have serious consequences for a person’s health.
 But what exactly are the effects of obesity?
 And could it even be fatal?
-Leading London endocrinologist Dr Barbara McGowan offers her expertise into the world of obesity.
+Leading London endocrinologist Professor Barbara McGowan offers her expertise into the world of obesity.

 Can obesity kill you?